-Calvert Crary is the Executive Director of FlowerSchool New York.
-Previously an award winning photographer Calvert made the transition to floral entrepreneur, having opened and successfully run three flower shops in New York City.
-Calvert has trained and coached many students to open shops and reorganize existing floral businesses into thriving careers.
+Calvert Crary is the Executive Director of both FlowerSchool New York and FlowerSchool Los Angeles.
+Previously an award winning photographer, Calvert made the transition to floral entrepreneur, having opened and successfully run three flower shops in New York City.
+Calvert has trained and coached thousands of students on how to work in the floral industry by opening new businesses or reorganizing existing floral businesses into thriving careers.

 Laura Seita is the owner of Fig & Squill Floral Design in Exeter, Rhode Island.
 Her parents, both avid gardeners, instilled her with a love of nature, design, and order from an early age.
 Sixteen years ago in Chicago while working at a boutique flower shop she found her passion for creating beautiful environments.
 Since then she has worked as a manager at Verbena Floral Design in Austin, Texas, a lead designer and manager at Belle Fleur in New York, and as head designer and manager for Lewis Miller Design in New York.
 She has also had the opportunity to work freelance for ‘Martha Stewart Weddings’ Magazine and Matthew Robbins Design in New York.
 She has contributed to the books, ‘Handmade Weddings,’ by Shana Faust and ‘Styling Nature,’ by Lewis Miller.
 Her floral work has been featured in the magazines, ‘Martha Stewart Weddings,’ ‘Rhode Island Monthly,’ and ‘Design New England.’
 She has taught floral design at Rhode Island School of Design, and currently teaches floral design at FlowerSchool New York.